scloud19/SECipedia/Node/streams.md

 				Is possible

-				Possible to stream data through a child's stdin, stdout, and stderr in a fully non-blocking way Some programs use line-buffered I/O internally.
+				Possible to stream data through a child's stdin, stdout, and stderr in a fully non-blocking way

+					child.stdin
+						If the child is waiting to read all its input, it will not continue until this stream has been closed via end().

+						A Writable Stream

+						If the child was not spawned with stdio[0] set to 'pipe', this will not be set

+					Some programs use line-buffered I/O internally.
 						If this is the case, the data you send to the child process may bot be immediately consumed